Engee documentation

 1Миша15.0165

-In order to filter out rows with missing contained in a particular column, the second argument to this function is the name of that column:
+In order to use it to filter out rows with missing contained in a specific column, the second argument of this function must be passed the name of this column.:

 In [ ]: